 Criterion Capital Advisors Background

 The firm was founded by Allan Horner, Mark Pierce and Scott Freeman, who all have stakes in the firm.
-The team at Criterion includes one certified financial planner (Pierce), one certifed public accountant (CPA) and one chartered mutual fund counselor (CMFC).
+The team at Criterion includes certifications such as certified financial planner (Pierce), certifed public accountant (CPA) and chartered mutual fund counselor (CMFC).

 Criterion Capital Advisors Investment Philosophy